Stackclash/5e-vault/5. Mechanics/Tables/The Frostfells And Everices Influence In Khorvaire Trinkets From The Frostfell And Everice.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/erlw
+aliases:
+  - >-
-aliases: ["The Frostfell's and Everice's Influence in Khorvaire; Trinkets from the Frostfell and Everice"]
+    The Frostfell's and Everice's Influence in Khorvaire; Trinkets from the Frostfell and Everice
 ---
 # The Frostfell's and Everice's Influence in Khorvaire; Trinkets from the Frostfell and Everice
 *Source: Eberron: Rising from the Last War p.
 136*